Chapter 2:

 He lifted up his head.
 “Why, watch where…”

-After seeing the tall, burly man with black wavy hair stand before him, Hiro was speechless.
+The tall, burly man with black wavy hair that stood before Hiro left him speechless.
 On the man’s left cheek was a burn scar that ran down to his neck.
-His left arm was prosthetic—made of metal.
+His left prosthetic arm was made of metal.
 The word “Bandito” was tattooed in golden letters on his right arm.
 He wore the same uniform as Bandito, but unlike their brown hats, his was black.

 It was their boss.